 Different Chart Types: Basic, Text, Donut, Pie, Column, Bar, and Line.

 Text Grid shows the number of responses you received from the same field entry.
-This option is for Name field, Email field, or other text entry fields.
+This option is for the Name field, Email field, or other text entry fields.
 For Example, in the chart below it shows that the form received 9 out of 11 responses with John Smith in the Name field.

 The Line Chart is only available to form payment fields.
 It uses lines to connect individual data points that display the total quantity of purchases over a specified time interval.

 Bar Charts has a way to increase the width of the option’s text by dragging.
-When the cursor appears while hovering over on the right edge of the text options, click and drag it to the right to increase the width of the options making the entire option texts visible on the chart.
+When the double arrow cursor appears while hovering over on the right edge of the text options, click and drag it to the right to increase the width of the options making the entire option texts visible on the chart.

 Table Grid Toggle will show the number of responses of each option and its percentage compared to the other options in a table format while the Legend Toggle will list the options side-by-side.
 Basic Chart doesn’t have the Legend Toggle option.